Supreme Summer Sipping in the City

 Deets: What goes down easily on a sweltering summer day (or any other day, for that matter)?
 The Blueberry Bramble, with Greenhook gin, lemon and blueberry.
 Get yours at The Penrose on Manhattan’s Upper East Side and you’ll see why it’s one of the bar’s most frequently requested concoctions.

 Jacob says: “The sweetness of the blueberries makes this one of my favorite summertime treats.”

 What: The Frozé

 Deets: The über-popular Frozé has Champagne, rosé and vodka — frozen — which makes it an ideal adult beverage for summertime in the city.
 Archer’s 22nd-floor rooftop bar serves up this summer cocktail deliciously, so you can sit back and chill with one of the hottest views in town.

 What: The Kaleidoscope Martini

-Deets: In celebration of WorldPride/Stonewall 50, Archer Hotel New York on 38th Street is proud to offer not one but five iterations of the gorgeous Kaleidoscope Martini during June 2019.
+Deets: In celebration of WorldPride/Stonewall 50, Archer Hotel New York on 38th Street proudly offered not one but five iterations of the gorgeous Kaleidoscope Martini during June 2019.
 Much like vodka sours, these martinis are Insta-worthy, for sure.
 They come in five wonderful fruit flavors and the colors of the rainbow flag.
-And an added benefit: A portion of the proceeds benefits The Center in New York City.
+And an added benefit: A portion of the proceeds benefited The Center in New York City.